THE MANIFOLD WISDOM OF GOD

 "...much more those who receive abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ," Romans 5'17.

-John strongly resisted Him, pointing out that it was not right for him to be immersing Israel's Messiah (Matthew 3'13-15).
+John resisted Him, pointing out that it was not right for him to be immersing Israel's Messiah (Matthew 3'13-15).

 But "Jesus answered and said to him, 'Permit it to be so now, for thus it is fitting for us to fulfill all righteousness'".

-Although it was unnecessary for Him personally, this act of being immersed in water was an act of righteousness before God.
-It's His example for all who would follow Him.
+Although it was unnecessary for Him personally, being immersed in water was an act of righteousness before God as the example for all who would follow Him.
 Jesus knew it would be acceptable to his heavenly Father.
 And it was, because "... a voice came from heaven, saying, 'This is My beloved Son, in whom I am well pleased'”.

 * "... who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness - by whose stripes you were healed," 1 Peter 2'24.

 “Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid," John 14'27.